 Matinée – This party has been going since 2009 and is held every Saturday night during the summer at the ever popular Amnesia where it attracts quite the Spanish crowd.
 Some parties have specific themes like Red Light, Matinee Gold and La Leche, but all of them are sure to be crazy fun.
 Address: Ctra.
 Ibiza – San Antoni, km.
 5

 La Troya – If Matinée doesn’t tire you out, there’s La Troya also at Amnesia every Sunday.
-It’s another gay party with a fresh mix of mainstream and house music along with great DJs, performers and dancers.
+It’s a mixed party with a fresh mix of mainstream and house music along with great DJs, performers and dancers.
 Address: Ctra.
 Ibiza – San Antoni, km.
 5

 Supermartxe – this award winning Friday night party at Privilege is focused on its stage show with great performers and club music that will keep you going all night.
 Since its start in 2007 in Madrid, it’s become one of the must attend parties in Ibiza.
 Be sure to also check out its other 100% gay event, Superman over at Vista Club nearby.
 Address: Urbanización Sant Rafel, s/n